 - COVID case and death rates in the Bay Area and California have increased slightly since mid-October.

-Hospitalizations have decreased since the summer and death rates remain manageable in the Bay Area thanks to high vaccination rates and masking. - It's still all delta: The rapidly and highly transmissible delta variant is >98% of all variants sequenced in California. - A holistic prevention approach with vaccines, masks, testing and other strategies is crucial for a safer winter season and to get ahead of new variants. - Don't forget to get your flu vaccine!
-You can give/get the flu vaccine at the same time as the COVID-19 vaccine.
+Hospitalizations remain manageable in the Bay Area thanks to high vaccination rates and masking. - It's still all delta: The highly contagious, fast-infecting delta variant is still >98% of all variants sequenced in California. - A holistic prevention approach with vaccines, masks, testing and other strategies is crucial for a safer school year, winter season, to get ahead of new variants and get out of this pandemic.

-Get your flu vaccine this fall and help us avoid a twindemic!
-Health care workers in Alameda County are required to get their annual flu vaccination.
+workers in Alameda County are required to get their annual flu vaccination.
 Flu vaccine requirements for health care workers are also strongly recommended in Contra Costa County.

 You can give/get the flu vaccine at the same time as the COVID-19 vaccine.
-Here's the $\underline{\text{updated CDC guidance}}$ on that.
+Here's the updated CDC guidance on that.

-Did you or a client test

-positive for COVID-19 within the last 7-10 days or had a recent highrisk exposure?
+Did you or a client test positive for COVID-19 within the last 7-10 days or had a recent highrisk exposure?
 Free monoclonal antibody treatment and postexposure prophylaxis is available for people at risk for severe disease.
 Treatment can help reduce your symptoms and keep you out of the hospital.
 This treatment is available to all people at high risk regardless of health insurance or immigration status.